-HPAStainR was not designed to compare multiple outputs to one another, and so in order to make valuable comparisons we generated what we call a “confidence score”.
-The point of the confidence score is to give a level of how confident we are in the accuracy of a result, as the staining score, which doesn’t take into account the size of the input protein list, will give the highest score to cell types where a few high staining proteins are located.
-The confidence score is calculated as follows: It is the number of marker proteins used from 1-50 (if more than 50 proteins are used, the proteins are capped at 50) multiplied by the enriched score and a scaling factor of 0.02.
-As the enriched score goes from 0-100, as does this score, a 100 would be in a cell type where all 50 or more input proteins highly stain.
+HPAStainR was not designed to compare multiple gene lists between one another, and so to make valuable comparisons we generated a “confidence score”.
+The confidence score is calculated as follows: the number of marker proteins used from 1-50 (if more than 50 proteins are used, the protein count is capped at 50) multiplied by the staining score and a scaling factor of 0.02.
+The “confidence score” range is 0-100 and a score of 100 indicates a cell type where all 50 or more input proteins highly stain.

+Testing how well HPAStainR works on tissues of interest

-Using classifications by a pathologist we wanted to see how well HPAStainR performed at indicating the cell type of interest within the tissue of interest.
-Even though a cell type, such as stomach glandular cells, might be the top result, if your data comes from lung tissue, it is more important to know how HPAStainR performs in the cell types found in the lung.
-As a result we included in our PangloaDB output, not only the top result of HPAStainR, but the top result in the appropriate tissue.
+HPAStainR remains agnostic to where a protein/gene list comes from, so if a list comes from differential expression lung bulk RNA-sequencing, that doesn’t mean lung cell types will be the top result.
+By finding equivalent cell types between Panglao and HPA, as annotated by a pathologist, we attempted to see how well HPAStainR performed on the ideal cell type result.
+We did this to show that, while the tissue of interest might not be the top result, when you focus on said tissue, HPAStainR still performs well.
+Therefore we included in our PangloaDB output, both the top result of HPAStainR, and the top result in the appropriate tissue.

 A subset of this analysis can be seen below in Table 1 with the full results being in Supplemental Table 1.
-We ranked the results on confidence score, once can see overall a higher confidence scores results in more accurate cell types being ascribed to the markers.
-However, it also becomes apparent that HPA doesn’t have all the cell types that PangloaDB tests, as there is less nuanced in the classifications found in HPA.

-Table 1.
-The top 10 HPAStainR results of PangloaDB cell type marker queries.
+Results were ranked by confidence score demonstrating a strong correlation of higher confidence scores with more accurate cell types being ascribed to the markers.
+An interesting example here are adipocytes, because while trophoblastic cells are their top HPAStainR result, the adjusted enriched protein p-value for trophoblastic cells is 1 while it is 0.042 in the adipocytes.
+It should also be noted that there are cell types PanglaoDB has that HPA lacks such as purkinje fiber cells.Table 1.
+A subset of 10 HPAStainR results of PangloaDB cell type marker queries.
 Select tissues are when the HPAstainR output is limited to the tissue or pathologist annotated closest cell type to that of PangloaDB’s cell type.